 Isabel Lustosa is a member of Ulhôa Canto (since 1997) and a partner (since 2005).
 She works mainly in the area of electric energy, with extensive experience in regulatory matters, administrative and judicial litigation, arbitration, bidding processes, projects and mergers and acquisitions in this sector.
 The team that she leads at Ulhôa Canto has always been classified in first place in the ranking of several international publications, such as Chambers, Legal 500, and Latin Lawyer, among others.
 She is a member of the Brazilian Bar Association and the New York Bar Association.
 She was a foreign associate at Cleary, Gottlieb, Steen & Hamilton, in New York (1996-1997).
 She has a degree from UERJ and a Master of Laws (LL.M.) from the Harvard Law School.

 Izabella Teixeira has been co-chair of the UN International Resource Panel (IRP/UNEP) since 2017.
-She is an ex-Minister of the Environment (2010-2016), a member of the board of UN DESA, a member of the Global Commission on the Geopolitics of Energy Transformation of IRENA (since 2018), and a senior member in Climate Change and Land Use at CEBRI (since 2017).
+She is a former Minister of the Environment (2010-2016), a member of the board of UN DESA, a member of the Global Commission on the Geopolitics of Energy Transformation of IRENA (since 2018), and a senior member in Climate Change and Land Use at CEBRI (since 2017).
 She is a Senior Fellow of Climate Change and the Environment at the Brazilian Center of International Relations, President of Honor of the Environmental Council of ACRJ, and executive director of the company New Tracks Meio Ambiente e Desenvolvimento (since 2017).
 She received the UN Global Environment Award as a global political leader in the environment (2013).
 She was an environmental analyst (retired), at the Ministry of the Environment (1985-2015).
 She has a PhD in Environmental Planning, Environmental Policies, Energy and Climate Change from COPPE/UFRJ.

 Jerson Kelman has been a professor of Water Resources at COPPE-UFRJ since 1974.
 He was one of the creators, director and president of ABRH.
 He chaired the task force appointed by President Fernando Henrique Cardoso to investigate and explain the rationing of electric energy in 2001.
 He was president of SABESP (2015-2018), intervenor of ENERSUL (2013-2014), president of the Grupo Light (2010-2012 ), partner of BR-Investimentos (2009), director-general of ANEEL (2005-2008), president of ANA (2001-2004), special advisor to the Minister of the Environment (1999-2000), consultant of the World Bank (1997- 1998), technical director of SERLA (1991-1996), and a researcher at CEPEL (1976-1990).
 He is a director of ENEVA, EVOLTZ, IGUÁ, FEBRABAN and FBDS.
 He was a director of ONS, SABESP, ELETROPAULO, COSESP, ABDIB, ABENGOA (in Spain), UNESCO-IHE (in the Netherlands), CNPE, CMSE, CONAMA, CNRH, FIESP, FIRJAN (energy committee), WORLD BANK (Advisory Council of Water Global Practice), GWP, and SWW (scientific committee of the Stockholm World Water Week).
 He has written two books, "Cheias e Aproveitamentos Hidroelétricos" (1983) and "Desafios do Regulador" (2009).
 Jerson has a degree in Civil Engineering from EE/UFRJ (1971), a master’s degree in Hydraulics from COPPE/UFRJ (1973), a doctorate in Hydrology and Water Resources from the Colorado State University (1976), and is an associate professor at EE/UFRJ.
 He received the King Hassan II Prize, by indication of the World Water Council (2003).